Harald-U/istio101/workshop/exercise-6/README.md

             subset: v1
 ```

-The `VirtualService` defines a rule that captures all HTTP traffic coming in through the Istio ingress gateway, `guestbook-gateway`, and routes 100% of the traffic to pods of the guestbook service with label "version: v1".
+The `VirtualService` defines a rule that captures all HTTP traffic ('*') coming in through the Istio ingress gateway (guestbook-gateway), and routes the traffic to pods of the guestbook service with label "version: v1".
 A subset or version of a route destination is identified with a reference to a named service subset which must be declared in a corresponding `DestinationRule`.
-Since there are three instances matching the criteria of hostname `guestbook` and subset `version: v1`, by default Envoy will send traffic to all three instances in a round robin manner.

 View the guestbook application using the `$NLB_HOSTNAME` specified in [Exercise 5](../exercise-5/README.md) and enter it as a URL in Firefox or Chrome web browsers.
 You can use the echo command to get this value, if you don't remember it.